f5devcentral/f5-velos-training/docs/introduction.rst

 Kubernetes Based Platform Layer
 -------------------------------

-The major difference between VELOS and VIPRION is the introduction of a new Kubernetes-based platform layer (called F5OS) that will allow for some exciting new capabilities.
+The major difference between VELOS and VIPRION is the introduction of a new Kubernetes-based platform layer (called F5OS) that will allow for exciting new capabilities.
 Luckily customers won’t need to learn Kubernetes in order to manage the new chassis, it will be abstracted from the administrator who will be able to manage the new platform layer via familiar F5 CLI, webUI, or API interfaces.

 VELOS will continue to provide hardware acceleration and offload capabilities in a similar way that VIPRION did, however more modern FPGA, CPU, and crypto offload capabilities have been introduced.
 The new F5OS platform layer will allow VELOS to run different types of tenants within the same chassis.
 As an example, VELOS will be able to run:

-•	Existing TMOS/BIG-IP tenants*
+•	Existing TMOS/BIG-IP tenants (specific TMOS releases)
-•	Future support for Next-generation BIG-IP software tenants (BIG-IP MA/Modular Architecture)
+•	Next-generation BIG-IP software tenants (BIG-IP Next)
-•	In the future the possibility of running approved 3rd party tenants
+•	Possibility of running approved 3rd party tenants (future)

- * specific software releases

 .. image:: images/velos_introduction/image1.png
   :align: center